OpenArabic/Annotation/README.md

 *****************************
 **NB**: Title descriptions also have temporary tags (they start with `_`, an undescore), which are generated and updated automatically from the initial metadata.
 These tags are usefully suggestive, but not entirely reliable.

+Based on temporary tags derived from The Coverage of the Arabic Collection: The detailed statistics can be found at [https://github.com/OpenArabic/Annotation], in Sections: “Chronological Distribution of Texts” and “Forms, Themes, Genres (provisional assessment)” [The detailed statistics can be found at https://github.com/OpenArabic/Annotation, in Sections: “Chronological Distribution of Texts” and “Forms, Themes, Genres (provisional assessment)”.
+Descriptive statistics numbers for “Forms, Themes, Genres (provisional assessment)” are overlapping as most books belong to multiple forms and genres, and often cover multiple themes.].
+Descriptive statistics numbers for “Forms, Themes, Genres (provisional assessment)” are overlapping as most books belong to multiple forms and genres, and often cover multiple themes.
+At the moment we have ca. 7,700 Arabic texts; we are most interested in a smaller subset of ca. 5,500 texts written before 1930 CE (the year 1350 of the Islamic lunar calendar).
+This selection of texts covers most thoroughly the period from the 9th till 16th century CE (250-700 titles and 30-90 million words per century), but also offers a decent coverage of 7th-8th and 17th-early 20th centuries.
+Based on our provisional assessment of this collection using metadata that we were able to gather together with texts, the thematic coverage is very broad and includes all major genres that flourished in the Arabic-Islamic written tradition:

+* The broad category of “fine literature”/belles-lettres (adab) includes ca. 600 texts (with over 50 million words); its subcategories cover such areas as ethics (aḫlāq: over 204 titles, 12 million words); rhetoric (balāġaŧ: 357 texts, 33,3 million words); poetic theory, or “science of versification” (ʿarūḍ: 9 texts, 1,9 million words); poetic collections (šiʿr, 196 texts with 8,6 million words, covering all major historical periods/regions: pre-Islamic, early Islamic, Umayyad, ʿAbbāsid, Andalusi, ʿUṯmānī/Ottoman); collections of sayings and proverbs (*amṯāl*: 15 text with 1,3 million words);
+* Geographical texts and travelogues (buldān/juġrafīyaŧ, general geographies: 152 texts, with 32,7 million words; riḥlāt, travelogues—70 texts, 7,9 million words):
+* Historical texts (tawāriḫ, chronicles and histories: 310 texts, 74,4 million words);
+* Biographical texts  and collections of biographies (*siyar*, *tarājim* and *ṭabaqāt*: 768 texts, with 151 million words)
+* Administrative practice (*ṣināʿaŧ al-kitābaŧ*)— ... ; and governance (*siyāsaŧ*)—66 texts, 5,3 million words;
+* Genealogical texts (*ansāb*: 36 texts, with 5,7 million words);
+* Islamic religious texts—the Qurʾān and qurʾānic sciences: *tafsīr*, exegesis—207 texts, 84 million words; *qiraʾāt*, recitations—29 texts, 2,4 million words; *tajwīd*, “art of recitation”—16 texts, 1,4 million words;
+* Islamic religious texts—Islamic law and legal sciences: fiqh, legal theory: 776 texts, 255 million words; *fatāwá*, collections of legal decisions: 31 text, with 6,7 million words;
+* Teachings of different legal schools: Šāfiʿī — 67 texts, 46,3 words; Ẓāhirī — 1 text, 1,5 million words; Zaydī — 3 texts, 1,5 million words;
+* Islamic religious texts—Tradition and traditionalist sciences (*ḥadīṯ*); *taḫrīj*, “analysis of sources”: 77 texts, 25,3 million words; on *ṯiqāt*, reliable transmitters (13 texts, 3,3 million words)
+* Islamic religious texts—Theological treatises and dogmatics (ʿaqāʾid: 519 texts, 28,2 million words)
+* Doxographical texts (*milal*, “religious communities”: 230 texts, 12,7 million words; *firaq*, “divisions”: 19 texts, 2 million words; rudūd, “refutations”: 65 texts, 4,1 million words);
+* Medical texts (ṭibb, including both Greek and Islamic traditions: 77 texts, with 5,2 million words); (Including a collection of texts prepared by Peter Pormann and his team at U Manchester within the “Arabic Commentaries on the Hippocratic Aphorisms” project, including 64 texts with ca. 1 million words.)
+* Texts by smaller religious communities: those of Twelver Shiʿites (58 texts, 5,3 million words); those of Zaydī Shiʿites (5 texts, ca. 85,000 words); Ṣūfī [Islamic mysticism] texts (9 texts, 2,4 million words).
+* Greek tradition, altogether 150 texts, with 2,4 million words, including philosophical (*falsafaŧ*) and natural sciences texts (93 texts, 4,9 million words).
+[These also include texts from “A Digital Corpus for Graeco-Arabic Studies” (http://www.graeco-arabic-studies.org/), which was funded by Mellon; their Arabic section includes 77 texts with ca. 1 million words.]
+* Bibliographical texts and collections (*fahāris*: 54 texts, with 8,2 million words)
+* Arabic language: *naḥw*, grammar: 143 texts, 19 million words; *ṣarf*, morphology—143 texts, 19 million words; lexicography: *ġarīb*, lexicons of rare words: 126 texts, with 28 million words;
+* Early modern journals:
+* Memoires (muḏakkarāt): 11 texts, ca. 1 million words;
+* Reference books of different kind: muṣṭalaḥāt, technical terminology of various disciplines—224 texts, 31,9 million words;

+**NB**: These categories based on the currently available metadata; creating detailed metadata on authors and their books, by the end of the project we will provide a very detailed and precise description of the coverage of this collection.